Cambridgeshire

 These lists are drafts and do contain errors.

-: This list of common plants includes those species which are present in more than twenty percent of county monads.
-In general, species on this list can be recorded to 1 km resolution and do not require confirmation.
-[Updated 2025 March 16]
+monads.
+In general, species on this list can be recorded to 1 km resolution and

-Full plant list
+Full plant list: This

-Plants of Conservation Concern
+Plants of Conservation

 Local groups with botanical interests: The Cambridgeshire Flora Group has meetings during the season, trying to re-find historical records and visiting interesting sites, with some visits to under-recorded areas.
 The Cambridge Natural History Society also has meetings that more often than not have a botanical bias.
 These are mostly visits to local sites and each year the Society makes monthly visits to a smaller area near Cambridge for a comprehensive survey of its flora and fauna.
 A large part of the County is within the Fenland Flora Project organised by Jonathan Graham and Owen Mountford, which is now being written up and is scheduled for publication in 2024.
 There are also several U3A Botany Groups based within the County.